a-shine/pm-for-startups/deck.md

 - The power-interest grid
 - Identifying & writing SMART objectives
 - The Iron Triangle - capturing scope, time and cost

+Notes:

+- I am aware that you are all at different stages of your business / projects, so I will try to make this as relevant as possible
+- Regardless, it is never too late to go back and revisit these things
+- Project charter is a more project-focused way of looking at the business canvas (the mentality differs slightly)

 --